-First of all, let’s me say this: the best and most optimal type is green tripe.
+First of all, let me say this: the best and most optimal type is green tripe.
 Named so, not because of its actual color or the color which you turn when first handling it, but rather due to its nutritional value.
 Green tripe is the most natural kind around.
-Other types may be lacking some of the major beneficial nutrients – the good bacteria, healthy fats, protein content, fatty acids, and digestive enzymes, all of which are part of what make it such a healthy treat for your doggy.
+Other types may be lacking some of the major beneficial nutrients – the good bacteria, healthy fats, protein content, fatty acids, and digestive enzymes, all of which are part of what makes it such a healthy treat for your doggy.

 Tripe has it all, people.
-And you have to remember that before being domesticated, cats and dogs were all about this kind of eating.
-Any genuine carnivore will agree that your prey’s stomach is one of the ‘must have’ courses when dining out (if you know what I mean).
+And you have to remember that before being domesticated, dogs were all about this kind of eating.
+Any genuine carnivore will agree that your prey’s stomach is one of the ‘must-have’ courses when dining out (if you know what I mean).
 So, while it may sound nasty, it is actually one of the best things for an actual carnivore to eat.
 Overall, it’s perfect for dogs with sensitive stomachs and teeth, for those who are picky eaters, and for pregnant or nursing bitches.